Kanishkaudara19/RMS/README.md

-1. Get a clone of the RMS repository to a preferred location on your PC.
+1. Get a clone of the RMS repository to a preferred location on your PC.(using SSH key)
 2. Open IDE and open the project.
 3. Create MySQL database only in your system named rms_db
 4. Configure spring boot to IDE first (if needed only)